Yosi2020/Covid-detection-Ju/README.md

 coming soon the other code part data Loading, data preparation, model developing and predicting

-any question you can get at eyosimar524@gmail.com
+any question you can get at eyosimar524@gmail.

-Ethiopia Jimma university
+Jimma university, Ethiopia